Jason Stoltenberg

 Jason Stoltenberg (born 4 April 1970) is an Australian former professional tennis player.

 Tennis career

 Stoltenberg began playing tennis at age ten on an antbed (crushed termite mound) court where his father owned a cotton farm in the Far West (the bush) of New South Wales.
 He was an Australian Institute of Sport scholarship holder.
-He is married to former Czechoslovakian player Andrea Strnadová.
+He is married to Czech former player Andrea Strnadová.

 Juniors

 In 1987, he won the Boys' Singles title at the Australian Open and was ranked the No. 1 junior player in the world.
 He turned professional later that year.

 Pro tour

 Stoltenberg reached his first tour singles final in 1989 at Livingston, New Jersey and won his first top-level title in 1993 at Manchester.
 He was also part of the Australian team which finished runners-up in that year's Davis Cup, losing in the final to Germany.

 Stoltenberg's best performance at a Grand Slam event came in 1996, when he reached the semi-finals at Wimbledon, defeating Adrian Voinea, Jiří Novák, Mosé Navarra, Jakob Hlasek and Goran Ivanišević in the quarter-finals, before being knocked-out by eventual champion Richard Krajicek.

 During his career, Stoltenberg won four top-level singles titles and five doubles titles.
 His career-high rankings were World No. 19 in singles and No. 23 in doubles.
 His career prize money totalled US$3,305,212.
 His last singles title came in 1997 at Coral Springs, Florida.
 He retired from the professional tour in 2001.